thingsdb/ThingsDocs/v1/content/collection-api/mod_enum/del.md

 weight: 273
 ---

-Delete a member from an existing [enumerator type](../../../data-types/enum).
+Delete a member or method from an existing [enumerator type](../../../data-types/enum).

 {{% notice warning %}}
 A member may only be removed if the member is no longer being used.
 Otherwise an [operation_err()](../../../errors/operation_err) is raised.